Home Writers Writing Groups Contests Link | Invite | Help

 “Right.
 Nice to see you, Jack.”

 Before she could here his muffled response, Malaya hovered into the Queen’s throne room.
-The wood walls in the Queen's room have the illusion of melting.
+The damaged wood walls in the Queen's room have the illusion of melting.
 Very little light makes it’s way into her room.
-Malaya always has the exotic sense that the room is empty whenever she enters, despite knowing that the Queen will be found in her throne as always.
+Malaya always has the sense that the room is empty whenever she enters, despite knowing that the Queen will be found in her throne as always.
 Her throne appears brightest, the crystalline white material of the intricate chair is almost incandescent.
-Carefully carved on the ancient throne are bees, but they appear in such patterns that you get lost, perhaps imagining tigers or elephants even though the images of the bees are so detailed.
+Carefully carved on the ancient throne are flowers, but they appear in such patterns that you get lost.

 The Queen rests impatiently in her throne.
-The light reflected off of it brings the shadows over her face and makes the bags under her eyes heavier than they really are.
+The light reflected off of it makes the bags under her eyes heavier than they really are.

 “Now careful, Ananda.
-You’ll run into the throne and perhaps chip it,” warns a smooth molasses voice.
+You’ll bump the throne,” warns a molasses voice.

 Unaware that her sister was joining her as well, Malaya used her antennae to locate Ananda on her right and was shocked to discover Jack as well.